Dutch tax treatment of real estate

 - If ground interest (“erfpacht”) applies, the 17-fold of the annual amount is (also) considered as value decreasing factor and as such deductible from the WOZ value

-- In 2020, the loan is deductible in Box III as a debt
+- The loan is deductible in Box III as a debt

 - Actual rental income is not taxable whereas costs are also not tax deductible